hashicorp/consul/website/source/docs/guides/deployment.html.md

 Consul’s [prepared queries](/api/query.html) allow clients to do a datacenter failover for service discovery.
 For example, if a service `payment` in the local datacenter dc1 goes down, a prepared query lets users define a geographic fallback order to the nearest datacenter to check for healthy instances of the same service.

-~> **NOTE** Consul clusters must be WAN linked for a prepared query to take effect.
+~> **NOTE** Consul clusters must be WAN linked for a prepared query to work across datacenters.

 Prepared queries, by default, resolve the query in the local datacenter first.
 Querying KV store features is not supported by the prepared query.
 Prepared queries work with ACL.
 Prepared query config/templates are maintained consistently in Raft and are executed on the servers.

-## 1.2 Network Connectivity
+## Network Connectivity

 LAN gossip occurs between all agents in a single datacenter with each agent sending a periodic probe to random agents from its member list.
 The initial probe is sent over UDP every second.
 If a node fails to acknowledge within `200ms`, the agent pings over TCP.
 If the TCP probe fails (10 second timeout), it asks configurable number of random nodes to probe the same node (also known as an indirect probe).
 If there is no response from the peers regarding the status of the node, that agent is marked as down.

 The agent's status directly affects the service discovery results.
 If an agent is down, the services it is monitoring will also be marked as down.

 In addition, the agent also periodically performs a full state sync over TCP which gossips each agent’s understanding of the member list around it (node names, IP addresses, and health status).
-These operations are expensive relative to the standard gossip protocol mentioned above and are synced every 30 seconds.
+These operations are expensive relative to the standard gossip protocol mentioned above and are synced at a rate determined by cluster size to keep overhead low.
+It's typically between 30 seconds and 5 minutes.
 For more details, refer to [Serf Gossip docs](https://www.serf.io/docs/internals/gossip.html)

-Datacenter designs may opt for a layer 2 or a layer 3 network.
-Consul’s gossip protocol uses UDP probes initially to detect the health of its peers.
-In layer 2 networks, the ARP request will be forwarded to all the devices.
-If you are running a fairly large cluster (i.e. multi-thousand node Consul cluster), this may create some congestion as the gossip probe request for the nodes is sent approximately once per second.
-This can be improved by increasing the host ARP table size and ARP cache expiration timer.

-Layer 3 restricts the ARP requests to a smaller segment of the network.
-Traffic between the segments typically traverses through a firewall and/or a router.
+In a larger network that spans L2 segments, traffic typically traverses through a firewall and/or a router.
 ACL or firewall rules must be updated to allow the following ports:

 |Name|Port|Flag|Description|
 |----|----|----|-----------|